ABStein/node-postgres-app/README.md

 Current vesion of node used for this project is `12.16.0`.

-This project also requires an installation of postgres, in my case I used brew to do this `brew install postgresql`
+This project also requires an installation of postgresql, in my case I used brew to do this `brew install postgresql`

 To start the server `brew services start postgresql`, you should see an output of
 ```